Axway/mft-convert/content/en/docs/TransferCFT/Protocols_start_here/sftp_intro/sftp_keys_concepts.md

 ### Authenticating the user

 Once the secured communication is established, the client must be authenticated.
-Authentication methods for SSH include passwords, keys, and a combined password/key authentication (two- factor or dual authentication method).
+Authentication methods for SSH include passwords, keys, and a combined password/key authentication (two-factor or dual authentication method).

 ### Define the CFTSSH object